Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 Nofin Offshore, according to him, is into contracts and already supplying ships for movement of crews and supports services to some oil companies in Nigeria.

-He said the Akwa Ibom state government helped his company to negotiate for the purchase of land at a cheaper rate from the local communities.
+He said the Akwa Ibom state government helped his company to negotiate the purchase of land at cheap rate from local communities.

-“The administration of Governor Udom Emmanuel is doing what we really wanted – they are creating the enabling environment for business.
+“The administration of Governor Udom Emmanuel is doing what we really wanted – they are creating the enabling environment for business,”Mr Udonwa said.

-“It worries us that after several years of oil exploitation in Akwa Ibom, we don’t have even a single depot or jetty anywhere in the state, all the logistics services for ExxonMobil are done from Onne, Rivers state, or from Lagos,” he said.
+“It worries us that after several years of oil exploitation in Akwa Ibom, we don’t have even a single depot or jetty anywhere in the state, all the logistics services for ExxonMobil are done from Onne, Rivers state, or from Lagos.”

 Akwa Ibom now home to syringe, meter, and fertilizer factory and….

-The 31-year-old state with over 5 million population is now home to a syringe manufacturing factory, said to be the largest in Africa, a meter manufacturing company, described by the Nigerian Vice President Yemi Osinbajo as an “exceedingly important project”, and a fertilizer blending plant.
+The 31-year-old state of over 5 million people is now home to a syringe manufacturing factory, said to be the largest in Africa, a meter manufacturing company, described by the Nigerian Vice President Yemi Osinbajo as an “exceedingly important project”, and a fertilizer blending plant.

 Altogether, there are more than 10 large and small scale industries, located in various parts of the state, which have either started production or are still under construction.